Skip to content

 List[Dict[str, Any]]: A list of dictionaries, each containing:

-- "result": A string representing the formatted result.
+- "result" (str): A string representing the retrieved text content.

 """